aiven/aiven-operator/docs/docs/resources/serviceuser.md

 - [`authSecretRef`](#spec.authSecretRef-property){: name='spec.authSecretRef-property'} (object).
 Authentication reference to Aiven token in a secret.
 See below for [nested schema](#spec.authSecretRef).
 - [`authentication`](#spec.authentication-property){: name='spec.authentication-property'} (string, Enum: `caching_sha2_password`, `mysql_native_password`).
 Authentication details.
+- [`connInfoSecretSource`](#spec.connInfoSecretSource-property){: name='spec.connInfoSecretSource-property'} (object).
+ConnInfoSecretSource allows specifying an existing secret to read credentials from.
+    The password from this secret will be used to modify the service user credentials.
+    Password must be 8-256 characters long as per Aiven API requirements.
+    This can be used to set passwords for new users or modify passwords for existing users (e.g., avnadmin).

+    !!!
+Note

+        This secret is not watched - changes to the source secret require manual reconciliation.
+        To apply password changes, trigger reconciliation by adding/updating an annotation on the ServiceUser.
+See below for [nested schema](#spec.connInfoSecretSource).
 - [`connInfoSecretTarget`](#spec.connInfoSecretTarget-property){: name='spec.connInfoSecretTarget-property'} (object).
 Secret configuration.
 See below for [nested schema](#spec.connInfoSecretTarget).
 - [`connInfoSecretTargetDisabled`](#spec.connInfoSecretTargetDisabled-property){: name='spec.connInfoSecretTargetDisabled-property'} (boolean, Immutable).
 When true, the secret containing connection information will not be created, defaults to false.
 This field cannot be changed after resource creation.